vsg-dev/VulkanSceneGraph/docs/ExplorationPhase/VulkanSceneGrap_Exploration_Phase_Report.md

 ## 8) High Level Design Decisions

-<u>Project name:</u> VulkanSceneGraph preferred, may need to use VkSceneGraph due to trademark.
+**Project name:** VulkanSceneGraph preferred, may need to use VkSceneGraph due to trademark.

 **Language:** minimum C++11, possible C++14 or C++17 usage.

-Build tool: lead choice CMake due to familiarity and market penetration, possible xmake.
+**Build tool:** lead choice CMake due to familiarity and market penetration, possible xmake.

-Source code control: git hosted on github.
+**Source code control:** git hosted on github.

-Maths : local GLSL style maths class, inspired by GLSL, GLM and the Vulkan conventions.
+**Maths :** local GLSL style maths class, inspired by GLSL, GLM and the Vulkan conventions.

-Windowing: local native Windowing support provided, with ability to use 3rd party Windowing
+**Windowing:** local native Windowing support provided, with ability to use 3rd party Windowing

-Vulkan integration: lightweight local C++ wrappers, naming and style inspired by Vulkan C API.
+**Vulkan integration:** lightweight local C++ wrappers, naming and style inspired by Vulkan C API.
 Provide convenient and robust setup and clean of resources.

-Single library : all core, maths, nodes, utilities, vulkan and viewer provided in libvsg library, can be either be used as static or dynamic library.
+**Single library:** all core, maths, nodes, utilities, vulkan and viewer provided in libvsg library, can be either be used as static or dynamic library.

-Namespace : vsg used for all categories of functionality in keeping
+**Namespace:** vsg used for all categories of functionality in keeping

-Headers :         .h used for public classes/functions
+**Headers:**         .h used for public classes/functions
                 Categories of functionality placed in appropriately name subdirectories i.e. include/vsg/core/Object.h
                         include/vsg/nodes/Group.h